 Economy Class Cabin – looks pretty new

-Apart from the regular airlines magazine, I was shocked by the size of duty free magazine in Korean Air!
-The thickest airlines duty free magazine I have ever seen!
+Apart from the regular airline’s magazine, I was shocked by the size of the duty-free magazine in Korean Air!
+The thickest airlines duty-free magazine I have ever seen!

 3. Inflight meals SIN-ICN (KE648)